Last updated on May 19th, 2022

 Image optimisation is one of the most vital steps you should take to improve your website speed and score.

-Optimsing your image is quite straight forward.
-It involves resizing and compressing images, so that they can load quicker.
+Optimising your image is quite straightforward.
+It involves resizing and compressing images so that they can load quicker.

 Edit your images